haolian9/ansiesc.nvim/readme.md

 * it wont delete the source bufnr
 * as it's a terminal buffer, it has limits:
     * terminal mode instead insert mode
-    * not responsible to user input
+    * no responsing user inputs
     * not modifiable by default
     * limited scrollback
     * no undo history